Enache-David/genetic-algorithms-prototype/README.md

 # Genetic Algorithms Prototype

-This is a prototype that uses genetic algorithms for calculating the maximum value of a function.
+This is a Python prototype that uses genetic algorithms for calculating the maximum value of a function.

 ## Features